bhavyashah81/bhavyashah81/README.md

 ## Hi there 👋

 I am Bhavya Shah.
 I am a fourth-year computer science student at the University of Waterloo.
-I am currently a software engineer intern at Snowflake, I am currently looking for new-grad opportunities for 2026!
+I am currently a software engineer intern at Snowflake, I am currently looking for new-grad/full-time opportunities for 2026!

 I have previously interned at: